Fast adoption

 04

-Move from reviewed time into invoices with less rework and a better sense of what is already billed.
+Move from reviewed time into reports, planning, or invoices with less rework and a clearer record of what is already done.

 Yes.
 Timen is built for teams that want time tracking, calendar review, reporting, and invoicing without introducing a heavy internal process.